The argument function of React.forwardRef() should use its second ref parameter

 The purpose of applying React.forwardRef() is to forward the ref value to an inner element.

-Therefore, when the ref parameter is not used in the function body, React.forwardRef() call itself becomes pointless.
+Therefore, if the ref parameter is not used in the function body, React.forwardRef() call itself becomes pointless.
 It is recommended to check the function body and remove the React.forwardRef() call if it is indeed useless.

 Noncompliant Code Example